iZ86/DIT2123OOM/README.md

 ### Methods

-public GUI(KioskCheckInModel kioskCheckInModel) - GUI is created, takes in KioskCheckInModel kioskCheckInModel for the view to use.
+public GUI(KioskCheckInModel kioskCheckInModel) - Creates a GUI object that takes in KioskCheckInModel kioskCheckInModel for the view to use.

 private void setupGUI() - Sets up the GUIViewPanel.